harleysherman/readmeFileGenerator/readme.md

 A short description explaining the what, why, and how of your project:

 - Motivation: curiousity
-- Reason for build: cause i can
+- Reason for build: Cause I Can
-- Solution: some problems solve
+- Solution: SOme problems where solved here
-- What I learned: node
+- What I learned: Node.js

 ## Table of Contents